lepisma/lepisma.github.io/_posts/2017-06-25-simple-time-maps.md

 - Making sense of a histogram in log scale (the kind I used, with uniform bins over log scaled data; You can have non-uniform, log scaled bins too.
 I haven't tried that) is tricky.
 The bins and density don't exactly go as you would think.
-Additionally you would see moire pattern in the beginning and smoothing in the end.
+Additionally you would see repeated pattern (exposing the discrete values) in the beginning and smoothing in the end.
 More rigorous analysis should be done to derive something other than qualitative meanings from these.
 - Add to it the number-of-bins problem.
 Plots above use
   [Freedman-Diaconis rule](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule) to